Reduced Order Modeling of Nonlinear Dynamical Systems Using Slow Manifolds: Reduced Order Modeling in Numerical Examples

 for $j = 1,\dots,4$.
 Here $V_j$ is the transmembrane voltage of neuron $j$ in mV, $I_{\rm ion}(t)$ is comprised of a set of ionic currents mediated by gating variables $n_j$, $m_j$, and $h_j$, $C_m = 1 \mu{\rm F}/{\rm cm}^2$ is the membrane capacitance, $B_j = -4.318 + 0.75j$ $\mu {\rm A}/{\rm cm}^2$ is the baseline current of each neuron, and time is in milliseconds.
 Coupling is electrotonic \cite{john95} with $g_C = 1.5$ and $\bar{V} = \frac{1}{4} \sum_{j = 1}^4 V_j$.
 Here $u(t)$ is an input in the form of a transmembrane current applied to only the first two neurons so that $\alpha_j = 1$ for $j = 1,2$ and equals zero for $j = 3,4$.
 Note that synaptic coupling could also be used instead of electrotonic coupling if desired.
 A full set of model equations is given in Appendix \ref{hhapx}.
 With a total of 4 coupled neurons, each with 4 state variables, this model has a total of 16 state variables.

 For the parameters used here, the model \eqref{hheqs} is near a subcritical Hopf bifurcation.
 Panel A of Figure \ref{hhplots} shows the relevant topological features of this model, plotted for a subset of the state variables.
 An unstable periodic orbit, $x^\gamma$, separates solutions that fire periodic action potentials from those that converge towards a stable fixed point, $x_0$.
 In panel A, two initial conditions are chosen on the unstable manifold of the unstable periodic orbit (dashed black line).
 The red line is in the basin of attraction of the stable periodic orbit.
 The blue line is in the basin of attraction of the stable fixed point.
 The slowest decaying eigenvalues of the fixed point are $\lambda_{1,2} = -0.035 \pm 0.461$, with $\lambda_{3,4} = -0.473 \pm 0.408$ being the next slowest.
-The slow eigenvalues $\lambda_1$ and $\lambda_2$ can be used to define the slow decaying isostable coordinate $\psi_1$ according to \eqref{isodef} with $\psi_2 = \psi_1^*$ and an associated slow manifold according to \eqref{slowdef} with $\beta = 2$.
-As discussed in Section \ref{theor1}, this slow manifold is the intersection of the unstable manifold of the periodic orbit and the stable manifold of the fixed point.
-In panel A of Figure \ref{hhplots} the blue line is on the slow manifold of the stable fixed point.
 Blue and red lines in panel B of Figure \ref{hhplots} show the time course of $V_1$ for the blue and red trajectories shown in panel A. Panel C shows the the transmembrane voltage of each neuron associated with the blue trajectory from panel A.